grendizerus/dkAnimEhEh/README.md

 # dkAnimEhEh
-This tool is used in Maya to export and import animation data.
+This tool is used in Maya to export and import animation data.<br />
 There's an HTML file inside the ZIP file that explains everything : Description, Installation, Uninstallation, General Usage, Instructions, Commands, Screenshots, Additional Information, Todo, Contact and Version History.
-Read this file first!
+Read this file first!<br />
+The script is now available on GitHub, so other people can update the code.
+Highend3d was a great site that was full of ressources for 3D artists.
+Even if the look and system of the website were dated, it was still the place to go when looking for a good Maya script.
+But now, in February 2024, it has been offline for about 4 months.
+So I need to share the script somewhere else and I chose GitHub because, which allows other developers to easily add some code and to fix bugs.